dart-lang/language/doc/life_of_a_language_feature.md

 ### Sharing the feature release

-Send out an email to the Dash team to notify them that the flag flipped and that they can start testing out the feature.
+Send an email to the Dash team to notify them that the flag has been flipped and that they can start testing out the feature.
 Invite everyone to dogfood the feature and provide feedback through Github issues.

 You may also want to send a similar email to `flutter-insiders@`.

 Reach out to DevRel to discuss other means of advertising the new feature to users.
-This can involve a YouTube video, an X tweet, a LinkedIn post, and other types of social media posts.
+This can involve a YouTube video, an X tweet, a LinkedIn post, or other types of social media posts.

 ### Using the feature in the SDK